Pneumonia (Pneumococcal) Vaccine

 Pneumonia is a lung disease caused by streptococcus pneumoniae bacteria that can infect the upper respiratory tract and can spread to the blood, lungs, middle ear or nervous system.
 Pneumonia is a leading cause of vaccine-preventable illness and death in the United States.
 Pneumococcal pneumonia mainly causes illnesses in children younger than 2 years of age and adults 65 years of age or older.
 The elderly are especially at risk of getting seriously ill and dying from this disease.
 Also, people with certain medical conditions such as chronic heart, lung, or liver diseases or sickle cell anemia are at increased risk for getting pneumococcal pneumonia.

 The pneumonia (pneumococcal) polysaccharide vaccine protects against 23 types of pneumococcal bacteria (PPSV23) and the pneumonia (pneumococcal) conjugate vaccine protects against 13 types of pneumococcal bacteria (PCV13), including those most likely to cause serious disease.
 New recommendations state that two doses (one polysaccharide and one conjugate) of pneumonia vaccine are needed, but under some circumstances additional doses may be recommended.

-A second dose is recommended for people 2 through 64 years of age who:
+A second dose of PPSV23 is recommended for people 2 through 64 years of age who: